-Note: Maryland moves to Age 18 in 2017-18 Source: SREB analysis of state documents
+Note: Maryland moves to Age 18 in 2017-18.

+Source: SREB analysis of state documents

 Too many students with disabilities leave high school without the diploma they need to enroll in postsecondary education or to enter a career.
-In 2013, the median rate for these students who earned a standard diploma in earned a standard diploma was significantly lower than the national average in nine SREB states.
+In 2013, the median rate for these students who earned a standard diploma in SREB states was 61 percent.
+The rate ranged from 29 to 85 percent.
+In fact, the percentage of these students who earned a standard diploma was significantly lower than the national average in nine SREB states.
 These results are particularly disappointing because only a minority of these students have disabilities that prevent them from being successful in postsecondary courses.